Portugal during World War II

 At the start of World War II in 1939, the Portuguese Government announced on 1 September that the 550-year-old Anglo-Portuguese Alliance remained intact, but since the British did not seek Portuguese assistance, Portugal was free to remain neutral in the war and would do so.
-In an aide-mémoire of 5 September 1939, the British Government confirmed the understanding.
+In an aide-mémoire of 5 September 1939, the British government confirmed the understanding.
 As Adolf Hitler's occupation swept across Europe, neutral Portugal became one of Europe's last escape routes.
-Portugal was able to maintain its neutrality until 1944, when a military agreement was signed to give the United States permission to establish a military base in Santa Maria in the Azores and thus its status changed to non-belligerent in favour of the Allies.
+Portugal was able to maintain its neutrality until 1944, when a military agreement was signed to give the United States permission to establish a military base in Terceira Island in the Azores and thus its status changed to non-belligerent in favour of the Allies.

 Overview

-At the outbreak of World War II, Portugal was ruled by António de Oliveira Salazar, the man who in 1933 had founded the Estado Novo ("New State"), the corporatist authoritarian government that ruled Portugal until 1974.
+At the outbreak of World War II, Portugal was ruled by António de Oliveira Salazar, who in 1933 had founded the Estado Novo ("New State"), the corporatist authoritarian government that would rule Portugal until 1974.
 He had favoured the Spanish nationalist cause, fearing a communist invasion of Portugal, yet he was uneasy at the prospect of a Spanish government bolstered by strong ties with the Axis.

 Salazar's policy of neutrality for Portugal in World War II thus included a strategic component.
-The country still held overseas territories that, because of their poor economic development, could not adequately defend themselves from military attack.
+The country still held colonies that, because of their poor economic development, could not adequately defend themselves from military attack.

 Since the British did not seek Portuguese assistance, the country expected to remain neutral.
-In an aide-mémoire of 5 September 1939, the British Government confirmed the understanding and Portugal remained neutral during the entire war.
+In an aide-mémoire of 5 September 1939, the British government confirmed the understanding and Portugal remained neutral during the entire war.

 On 15 May 1940, Salazar's important role in the war was recognised by the British: Douglas Veale, Registrar of the University of Oxford, informed Salazar that the university's Hebdomadal Council had "unanimously decided at its meeting last Monday, to invite you [Salazar] to accept the Honorary Degree of Doctor of Civil Law".